Tips for Senior Drivers

 Driving can be emotionally and physically demanding.
-By making physical activity and a healthy diet part of your daily routine, you can stay fit, flexible and independent.
 Get medical check-ups as recommended by your physician to identify and manage health risks.

 To keep you safer on the road, here are some maintenance tips to ensure your vehicle is in good working condition:

 - Clean the outside and inside of the windshield regularly to improve visibility.